Superrehtard/old_diaspora_wiki/Client-server-model.md

 ## Cons
 * more complex
-* the maybe is required to deal with a private key
+* the user maybe is required to deal with a private key if he changes his frontend